Format

 15. Japanese - Announce

-basing for ships disabled in the night portion of the action,
+basing for units disabled in the night portion of the action,

-16. Allies - Announce basing for ships disabled in
+16. Allies - Announce basing for units disabled in

-the night portion of the action, any withdrawals, amphibious
+the night portion of the action or dislodged by amphibious landing,

 unit landings, any pursuit, all day/night preferences, and